SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: Abstract

 \section{Abstract}

-The emergence of blockchain technology has renewed the interest in \emph{consensus-based} resilient data management systems that can provide resilience to failures and can manage data between fully-independent parties.
-To maximize the performance of these systems, we have recently seen the development of several prototype consensus solutions that optimize for throughput at the expense of overall implementation complexity, latency, recovery costs, and the ability to deal with unreliable communication.
-Due to this, it remains unclear how these prototypes will perform under real-world workloads where latency and recovery matter.
+The emergence of blockchain technology has renewed the interest in \emph{consensus-based} data management systems that are resilient to failures.
+To maximize the throughput of these systems, we have recently seen several prototype consensus solutions that optimize for throughput at the expense of overall implementation complexity, high costs, and reliability.
+Due to this, it remains unclear how these prototypes will perform in real-world environments.

-In this paper, we present the \emph{Practical View-Change-Less Protocol} \PVP{}, a high-throughput consensus protocol that provides a stable and low latency in all cases, has a simple and lightweight recovery step incorporated in the normal commitment path, and can deal with unreliable communication. \PVP{} does so by combining a \emph{chained consensus design}, which can replicate requests with a reduced message complexity and that uses a novel \emph{Rapid View Synchronization} protocol to enable robust and low-cost failure recovery, with a high-performance \emph{concurrent consensus architecture} in which independent instances of the chained consensus can operate concurrently to process requests with high throughput and without single-replica bottlenecks.
+In this paper, we present \SpotLess{}, a novel concurrent rotational consensus protocol made practical.
+Central to \SpotLess{} is the combination of (1) a \emph{chained rotational consensus design} for replicating requests with a reduced message cost and low-cost failure recovery that eliminates the traditional complex, error-prone view-change protocol; (2) the novel \emph{Rapid View Synchronization} protocol that enables \SpotLess{} to work in more general network assumptions, without a need for a \emph{Global Synchronization Time} to synchronize view, and recover valid earlier views with the aid of non-faulty replicas without the need to rely on the primary; (3) a high-performance \emph{concurrent consensus architecture} in which independent instances of the chained consensus operate concurrently to process requests with high throughput, thereby avoiding the bottlenecks seen in other rotational protocols.